 Working Capital Management Definition

-The term ‘working capital management’ primarily refers to the efforts of the management towards effective management of current assets and current liabilities.
-Working capital is nothing but the difference between the current assets and current liabilities.
-In other words, efficient working capital management means ensuring sufficient liquidity in the business to be able to satisfy short-term expenses and debts.
+The term working capital management refers to the efforts of the management towards the effective management of current assets and current liabilities.
+It is mainly concerned with the fact that funds are not unnecessarily locked in current assets.
+In other words, efficient working capital management means ensuring sufficient liquidity in the business to satisfy short-term expenses and debts.